Monday, February 1, 2021

 of the Buddha (trans.
 Shirane 1998, 89)

-Thought of in this way, contrasts in music can function like the pebble hitting the bamboo that caused Xiāngyán Zhìxián's (香嚴智閑) awakening.
-The sound of the pebble functioned this way because it was something of a surprise to Xiāngyán.
+When viewed in this light, contrasts in music can serve a purpose similar to the pebble that strikes the bamboo, leading to Xiāngyán Zhìxián's (香嚴智閑) awakening.
+The sound of the pebble and bamboo had this profound impact precisely because it was something of a surprise to Xiāngyán.
+As Dōgen comments: "At the unexpected sound, he had thorough awakening" (2013, 126).
 Using surprising contrasts and unexpected turns contributes to creating a mode of listening that is acutely aware and in which not only sounds but also the ground of emptiness–the epiphanic interspaces–from which sounds emerge is thematized.
 If the music relies too much on repetition, expected patterns, and pulse, the listener is lulled into a state of torpor and sounds will not be able to awaken.
-This is why Taylor's idea of the 'epiphany of interspaces' becomes so valuable.
+This is why Taylor's idea of the 'epiphany of interspaces' becomes valuable.
 It emphasizes the epiphanic quality of contrasts.
 Contrasts bring about a freshness and unfiltered revelation of the 'surfaces' of the mere appearance of sound while the sounds also merge into an expanded horizon of openness, or emptiness, that is the very nature of the arising sounds.

 Vertical discontinuity